-Because Autopilot works best when the whole team uses it, Sri started asking each of his reports if he could put their meetings on Autopilot.
+Because flexible meetings work best when the whole team uses it, Sri started asking each of his reports if he could put their meetings on Autopilot.

 “Some people are a little bit more attuned to the fact that having lots of scattered meetings is distracting them or means that they can't get a lot done,” Sri said.
 “Some people complain to me in one-on-ones: ‘I have interviews.
 I have all this other stuff.
 There's so many meetings.
 I feel like I'm not getting anything done.’”
 Sri was able to say, “‘Well, here's this tool I use that’s supposed to clean up your calendar and make you blocks of time that you can use to actually focus on things.’”

-Today, Sri’s meetings are “pretty much all on Autopilot.
-If I'm scheduling a meeting I will often turn Autopilot on just to feel confident that conflicts will be resolved in case something comes up.”
+Today, Sri’s meetings are “pretty much all flexible.
+If I'm scheduling a meeting I will often make them flexible just to feel confident that conflicts will be resolved in case something comes up.”